I.06 Complete arrival administration

 I.06.04 Receiving Remand Prisoners with No Contact Conditions (NCC)

 1. A court may impose a no contact condition (NCC) when a prisoner who is charged with a family violence offence is remanded into custody.
-The court provides the contact and address details of the specified person(s) not to be contacted in a Notice of No Contact to Prison Director.
+The court provides the contact and address details of the specified person(s) not to be contacted in a Notice of No Contact to General Manager Custodial.
 The notice will be sent by email from the court to the prison receiving office.

 2. The contact details of the specified person(s) must not be provided to the prisoner.
 No contact is to be permitted with any person named in the NCC unless specified in the direction by the court.

-3. On receiving a copy of the Notice of No Contact to Prison Director,
+3. On receiving a copy of the Notice of No Contact to General Manager Custodial,

 1. the details of the specified person(s) must be entered into the IOMS - Remand - No Contact Persons screen, and